UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/klip_gpi.rst

 By default we break the image up into equal sized annuli or concentric rings, with the exception of the last annulus which emcompasses the rest of the image.
 Each annulus will undergo its own KL mode calculation.
 Sometimes we want smaller annuli closer in since the stellar PSF changes rapidly there.
 In that case, we suggest setting ``annuli_spacing="log"`` so the widths of the annuli increases logarithmatically.
-Note that when annuli are further split into subsections, this is factored into the KL mode calculation.
+Note that when annuli are further split into subsections, each sector does its own KL mode calculation.

 "Aggressiveness"
 ^^^^^^^^^^^^^^^^